 We use National Coverage Decision (NCD), Local Coverage Decision (LCD) and UnitedHealthcare medical policies and guidelines to determine eligibility of coverage.
 We require authorization before the start of therapy and each time a member starts a new IMRT, STS or SBRT treatment regimen.

-For Medicare Advantage plans, the timeframe to review and render a decision begins upon receipt of the initial request.
+For MA plans, the time frame to review and render a decision begins upon receipt of the initial request.

 We authorize therapeutic radiation services based on the member’s benefit design provided the member does not exceed their benefit restrictions.